EnergyModelsX/EnergyModelsBase.jl/docs/src/library/public.md

 StorOpexVar
 ```

-When dispatching on the individual type, it is als possible to use the following unions:
+When dispatching on the individual type, it is also possible to use the following unions:

 ```@docs
 EMB.UnionOpexFixed